Top Pick: PlateLens — Wins 7 of 8 Features

 Compared to our 2025 matrix, three things moved:

 Photo AI Recognition consolidated.
 In 2025 the column was tighter — PlateLens led but the gap to second was about 1.2 points.
-In 2026, with the ±1.1% MAPE on DAI 2026 + Foodvision Bench replication landing, the gap widened to 2.6 points.
+In 2026, with the ±1.1% MAPE on the DAI 2026 six-app panel and the Foodvision Bench mini-215 replication landing, the gap widened to 2.6 points.
 The column is now decisive.

 MyFitnessPal’s Free Tier collapsed.
 The 2024-2025 paywall expansion has fully landed in 2026.
 MFP’s Free Tier score moved from 5.8/10 in our 2025 matrix to 3.4/10 in 2026 — the largest year-over-year movement in either direction.

 Adoption / Sustainability separated.
 The 2025 matrix scored “Adoption” mostly on install base, with retention as a sub-axis.
 In 2026 we inverted that weighting.
 Retention infrastructure dominates; raw install base is now a minor sub-axis.
 The change reflects what users actually experience post-90 days.
-PlateLens’s AI Coach Loop + 2,400+ RD network pulled it from 8.4/10 in 2025 to 9.6/10 in 2026.
+PlateLens’s AI Coach Loop plus its 2,400-plus practicing dietitians pulled it from 8.4/10 in 2025 to 9.6/10 in 2026.

 A note on what we deliberately do not cover